DONATE

 Traffickers target the African forest elephant

 In contrast to the cream-coloured ivory of savannah elephants, forest elephants’ tusks have a distinctive pink tinge.
-Tragically for the forest elephant, this ‘pink ivory’ is highly prized in the Japanese market, where it is often used for ‘hanko’ or name seals.
+Tragically for the forest elephant, this ‘pink ivory’ is prized in the Japanese market, where it is often used for ‘hanko’ or name seals.

 While many countries have closed their domestic ivory markets, the ivory trade in Japan continues to flourish, with traders exploiting loopholes to launder illegal ivory.